History of espionage: France

 To critics of authoritarian governments, it appeared that spies were everywhere.
 Parisian dissidents of the 18th century thought that they were surrounded by as many as perhaps 30,000 police spies.
 However, the police records indicate a maximum of 300 paid informers.
-The myth was deliberately designed to inspire fear and hypercaution; the police wanted opponents people to think that they were under close watch.
+The myth was deliberately designed to inspire fear and hypercaution; the police wanted people to think that they were under close watch.
 The critics also seemed to like the myth, for it gave them a sense of importance and an aura of mystery.
 Ordinary Parisians felt more secure believing that the police were actively dealing with troublemakers.